jofas/blog/content/002-first-time-running/index.md

 I politely declined.
 He was adamant and told me, I'd feel great afterwards.
 I yielded and we went running together.
-If there is a morale to this tale then it's probably that you shouldn't be spineless and give in to your silly friends so easily.
+If there is a morale to this tale then it's probably that you shouldn't give in to your silly friends so easily.
 While spinelessness plays a prominent role in my every-day decision making, it was not the only reason I took him up on his offer.
 I've been contemplating going running again, because only with weightlifting